JohnniOstergaard/HDL-designs/Velocity_Acceleration_Counter/README.md

   **Generic:**<br>
   Allows easy scaling of the Port length for the Vel and Acc ports.
-  But the testbench is not ready for scaling do to the static values used to compare outputs with!
+  But the testbench is not ready for scaling do to the static values used to compare outputs with!<br>

   **Clk Port:**<br>
-  std_logic | Clock port
+  std_logic | Clock port<br>

   **Rst Port:**<br>
-  std_logic | Asynchronous reset of design
+  std_logic | Asynchronous reset of design<br>

   **Pulse Port:**<br>
-  std_logic | Encoder step pulse
+  std_logic | Encoder step pulse<br>

   **Dir Port:**<br>
-  std_logic | Encoder direction
+  std_logic | Encoder direction<br>

   **Mode Port:**<br>
   std_logic | The normal mode is updating the (Vel) and (Acc) output ports when a pulse occurs on the input port (Pulse).
-  The Predictive mode takes it one step further and update the (Vel) and (Acc) output ports in between inputs from the (pulse) port when   decreasing acceleration occurs this means a faster response when suddenly going from a high to a lower velocity.
+  The Predictive mode takes it one step further and update the (Vel) and (Acc) output ports in between inputs from the (pulse) port when   decreasing acceleration occurs this means a faster response when suddenly going from a high to a lower velocity.<br>

   **Vel Port:**<br>
   std_logic_vector | encoded with a sign value where minus values is velocity in the counterclockwise direction and a plus values is       velocity in the clockwise direction.
-[Number of Clock periods between pulses]
+[Number of Clock periods between pulses]<br>

   **Acc Port:**<br>
   std_logic_vector | encoded with a sign value where minus values is a decreasing acceleration and a plus values is an increasing         acceleration.
-[Velocity delta between pulses]
+[Velocity delta between pulses]<br>

 ## RTL simulations of Vel_Acc.vhd
   These simulations are executed and tested with a self-checking modular testbench (TB_Vel_Acc.vhd) and